zhongfu/tp/docs/UserGuide.md

 Examples:

 * `personedit 2 p/62353535` changes the second person's phone number to 62353535.
-* `personedit 3 t/Hardware t/Network` changes the third person's tags to `Hardware` and `Network` instead of their original tags.
+* `personedit 3 t/Hardware t/Network` changes the third person's tags to "Hardware" and "Network" instead of their original tags.

 <div markdown="block" class="alert alert-info">